-- Criterion 1: A 'looked after child' or a child who was previously 'looked after' but immediately after being 'looked after', became the subject of an adoption, residence order or special guardianship order (as defined in the Notes attached). - Criterion 2: Exceptional and Compelling Medical, Psychological, Social or Special
+Criterion 1: A 'looked after child' or a child who was previously 'looked after' but immediately after being 'looked after', became the subject of an adoption, residence order or special guardianship order (as defined in the Notes attached).

-Access Reasons (the definition of which and process to be followed is set out in the Notes attached) which can only be met at the Academy.
+Criterion 2: Exceptional and Compelling Medical, Psychological, Social or Special and process to be followed is set out in the Notes attached) which can only be met at the Academy.
 It is important that additional evidence is required in respect of this (as defined in the Notes attached).
 Please note that a Supplementary Information Form (SIF) must be completed for an application under this criterion within the timescales for the point of entry required.